WarshipGirls/WGViewer/README.md

 # Warship Girls Viewer

-This project is inspired by [Kancolle Viewer](https://github.com/poooi/poi) and [one of Warship Girls auto scripts](https://github.com/ProtectorMoe).
-The goal of this non-profitable open-source project is to create a cross-platform (Windows/Mac/Unix) game viewer and automation tool.
+This project, WGViewer, is inspired by [Kancolle Viewer](https://github.com/poooi/poi) and [one of Warship Girls auto scripts](https://github.com/ProtectorMoe).
+The goal of the project is to create a cross-platform (Windows/Mac/Unix) game viewer and automation tool.

 The official sites of the mobile game, Warship Girls (R), are [here (CN server)](http://www.jianniang.com/), [here (JP server)](http://ssr.moefantasy.co.jp/) and [here (International server)](http://www.warshipgirls.com/en/).